KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Yum!
 ![](recap-of-djangocon-us-2023-images/pizzeria-toro-pizza.jpg)

-After having read rave reviews about [Press Coffee, Crepe, and Cocktails](https://pressccc.com/locations/durham/) at the American Tobacco Campus, I simply had to visit.
-I was keen to have a Black Forest Latte.
+After having read rave reviews about [Press Coffee, Crepe, and Cocktails](https://pressccc.com/locations/durham/) at the [American Tobacco Campus](https://americantobacco.co/), I simply had to visit.
+I was keen to have a seasonal Black Forest Latte.
 I finally had the opportunity on sprint day morning.
 The atmosphere was bright and cute.
 The food was excellent.
 I think this was the first time that I've ever had a savory crepe.

 Coffee Bar
 ![](recap-of-djangocon-us-2023-images/press-crepes-coffee.jpg)